 |Title:||Future Electric Vehicle|

 |Authors:||Poon, Hung Piu|

 |Department:||Department of Electronic Engineering|

 |Supervisor:||Supervisor: Dr. Li, Robin C W; Assessor: Dr. Yeung, L F|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects|

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.